 Beef Sukiyaki and Japanese Hot Pots

+This Japanese hot pot recipe, or nabe, are the perfect dish this time of year.
+They’re quick, easy, and warm one-pot meals.
 We’ve been trying to catch up on our unarchived photos and after going through our recent Japan trip photographs.
 We were craving some Japanese deliciousness, and quick.
 What better way, than with some warm, comforting Japanese home food, Nabe, or hot pot.
+This version we’re sharing today is a Beef Sukiyaki recipe.

 What is Nabe or Hot Pot?

-Nabe is quintessential Japanese home cooking.
-And home cooking, no matter the culture, is always some of the best cooking.
-Comforting, delicious, simple and satisfying.
+This meal is warm comforting, delicious, simple and satisfying.
 They are the type of dishes which comes from the heart and soul of the Japanese.
 Shabu-shabu is one form of nabe, but there is so much more to Japanese hot pots than shabu-shabu.
+In restaurants here in the US, most people’s experience eating Japanese hot pots are at a Shabu-Shabu restaurant.
+You might consider shabu-shabu one of the more refined versions of nabe, where the flavors are often delicate and subtle.

 One Pot Beef Sukiyaki Recipe